cap-js/docs/java/working-with-cql/query-api.md

 #### `EXISTS` Subquery {#exists-subquery}

-An `EXISTS` subquery is used to test if a subquery returns any records.
+An `exists` subquery is used to test if a subquery returns any records.
 Typically a subquery is correlated with the enclosing _outer_ query.
-You construct an `EXISTS` subquery with the [`exists`](https://javadoc.io/doc/com.sap.cds/cds4j-api/latest/com/sap/cds/ql/StructuredType.html#exists-java.util.function.Function-) method, which takes a [function](#lambda-expressions) that creates the subquery from a reference to the _outer_ query.
+You construct an `exists` subquery with the [`exists`](https://javadoc.io/doc/com.sap.cds/cds4j-api/latest/com/sap/cds/ql/StructuredType.html#exists-java.util.function.Function-) method, which takes a [function](#lambda-expressions) that creates the subquery from a reference to the _outer_ query.
 To access elements of the outer query from within the subquery, this _outer_ reference must be used:

 ```java
 import static bookshop.Bookshop_.AUTHORS;